How Often Should You Change Your Bedding?

 Tips for looking after your bedding properly

-• Air your bedroom daily.
+• Air your bedroom daily to keep it fresh

-• Don't make the bed immediately after getting up to allow moisture to escape.
+• Don't make the bed immediately after getting up to allow moisture to escape

 Conclusion: How often should you change your bedding?